emrgnt-cmplxty/automata/README.md

 - `--model`: Model name to load from the provider (default: "gpt-3.5-turbo").
 - `--temperature`: Temperature parameter for the provided model (default: 0.7).
 - `--output_file_name`: Filename to override the default output file name with.

+To see explicit commands ran to generate the reported results, check out the [commands.md](commands.md) menu.

 ## Results